hyperledger/aries-mediator-service/README.md

 ### Mediator Demo Controller

 The controller is what ACA-py uses to handle web hooks.
 This custom **nodejs** app, written in TypeScript, uses [Feathers JS](https://feathersjs.com) to provide RESTFull endpoints to ACA-py.
-It was contributed to the project by [Indicio](https://indicio.tech) 🙏.

 ### Mediator